Key Takeaway

 Blood sugar fluctuations play a role as well.
 Semaglutide improves insulin sensitivity and can lower blood sugar levels.
 If your blood sugar drops below what your body is used to, you may feel dizzy, shaky, or disoriented.
 This is more common in patients who are also taking other diabetes medications.

 Blood pressure changes can also contribute.
 Weight loss and reduced sodium intake may lower your blood pressure, which is generally a positive outcome.
-However, if it drops too quickly or too far, dizziness can result, particularly when you stand up from a seated or lying position.
+But if it drops too quickly or too far, dizziness can result, particularly when you stand up from a seated or lying position.

 How Long Semaglutide Dizziness Typically Lasts

 Dizziness from semaglutide tends to be most pronounced during the first week or two after starting the medication or after a dose escalation.
 For the majority of patients, episodes become less frequent and less intense within 2 to 4 weeks.
+For a complete cost breakdown, see our cheapest semaglutide options.

 Because semaglutide has a gradual titration schedule, you may notice dizziness returning briefly each time your dose increases.
 This is normal and typically resolves faster with each subsequent adjustment as your body becomes more accustomed to the medication.